AdobeDocs/experience-manager-64.en/help/forms/using/css-styles.md

 discoiquuid: a8d986ab-2a4c-488b-957e-4606f7391bd3
 ---

-# Creating CSS styles for HTML5 forms{#creating-css-styles-for-html-forms}
+# Creating CSS styles for HTML5 forms {#creating-css-styles-for-html-forms}

 HTML5 rendition of a XFA-based form template consists of several HTML elements.
 These elements are arranged in an order.
 Every element has well-defined CSS classes.
 You can use these CSS class to select and change the appearance of an element.